KannonZenetism/zenetism-field-physics/structural-physics/SP12-structural-diagnostics-and-field-forensics.md

 **C₆ (Phase Transition / Threshold Passage) — Configuration Stability Diagnostic:**

-C₆ governs structural phase transitions — the passage from one stable configuration to another.
+C₆ governs structural phase transitions — the passage from one sustained configuration to another.
 As a diagnostic instrument, C₆ reads whether a configuration is genuinely stable, artificially stabilized, or in transition.

 Diagnostic signatures: